AliSaif541/Recruitment-and-Onboarding/README.md

 ## Overview

-The Recruitment and Onboarding System willoptimize the recruitment and onboarding procedures within a company by leveraging technology, process improvements, and best practices to reduce time-to-hire and enhance the new hire experience.
+The Recruitment and Onboarding System optimizes the recruitment and onboarding procedures within a company by leveraging technology, process improvements, and best practices to reduce time-to-hire and enhance the new hire experience.

 ## Technologies Used